Devil's grandmother: Identification with Old Frick and the goddess Frigg

 In his "Northern Mythology: Northern mythology.- Vol. 2.
-Scandinavian popular traditions and superstitions" (1851), Benjamin Thorpe notes that some tales identify Wild Hunt participant "Old Frick" as "the devil's grandmother" and might be drawn from the same pre-Christian origins as the Norse goddess Frigg.
+Scandinavian popular traditions and superstitions" (1851), Benjamin Thorpe notes that some tales identify Wild Hunt participant Old Frick as "the devil's grandmother" and might be drawn from the same pre-Christian origins as the Norse goddess Frigg.

+Adalbert Kuhn and Wilhelm Schwartz in their book Norddeutsche Sagen, Märchen und Gebräuche (North German folk tales, fairy tales, and customs) write about die alte Frick (the old Frick) or alte Fuik (old Fuik) that she is the devil's grandmother, often heard raging around at night.
+She is accompanied by big dogs which spout fire from mouth and nose when barking.
+The only way to appease die alte Frick and her dogs when encountering them is feeding flour to the dogs.
+The flour will be replaced if the flour sacks are left outside at night.
+In a fairy tale from the Uckermark, die alte Frick is a mighty sorceress and man-eater dwelling in a subterranean cave locked with a door deep in the forest.
+She behaves similar to the witch in Hansel and Gretel.

 Depiction in film

 She appears in the Swedish film Häxan in the sabbath scene, where she concocts spells.
 Her appearance is similar to the traditional depiction of demons, but is covered in fur.